kurt-krueckeberg/data-structures-cplus/notes/tree-iterative-traversal.rst

 An iterative equivalent algorithm first pushes the root and its left-most non-null children onto a stack.
 Next stack is popped() and the node visited.
 The push-loop then repeats with the right child of the node.
 It pushed it and its non-null left-most children. just visited.

-The only time the stack can become empty is when there are no more nodes to process, no more children of the visited node.
-This occurs after the last node has been visited whose children are null.
+After we have popped the last node (the one with the largest key) from the stack.
+It stack will be empty, and there are no more non-null children to visist.

 .. code-block:: cpp